dagster-io/dagster/docs/docs-beta/docs/tutorial/installation.md

 source .venv/bin/activate
 ```

 `pyenv` and `pyenv-virtualenv` are more powerful tools that can help you manage multiple versions of Python on a single machine.
-You can learn more about them [here](https://github.com/pyenv/pyenv).
+You can learn more about them in the [pyenv GitHub repository](https://github.com/pyenv/pyenv).

 ## Install Dagster